 Life experiences (including but not limited to reading experiences) refer to events and interactions that shape individuals and their understanding of the world.
-Relating (to) prior life experiences can for instance influence an individual's choice of literature and determine how they engage with a text (Approach to Reading gear) and facilitate the creation of a mental representation of a text (cognitive processes in center gear).
-The texts that have been read (Text gear) further create new life experiences relevant for reading.
+Relating (to) prior life experiences can for instance influence an individual's choice of literature and determine how they engage with a text (Approach to Reading gear) and facilitate the creation of a mental representation of a text

-- Beliefs in the context of this framework refer to different systems for abstracting types of knowledge to interpret reality.
+- (cognitive processes in center gear).
+The texts that have been read (Text gear) further create new life experiences relevant for reading. - Beliefs in the context of this framework refer to different systems for abstracting types of knowledge to interpret reality.
 Examples are religious belief systems, philosophical belief systems, political belief systems, and personal belief systems (often based on other belief systems but unique to an individual).
 These belief systems can overlap and support each other, and they influence an individual's approach to reading (see Approach to Reading gear) as well as the cognitive and affective processes (center gear). - Cultural knowledge refers to a collection of understandings about values, customs, beliefs, and shared practices that a group or society holds, such as their historical perspectives, social norms, traditions, religious practices, culinary habits, interpersonal communication styles.
 The cultural knowledge of the reader influences the mental representation that the reader forms about a text as well as their approach to reading (e.g., through attitudes, values, norms and self-concept that developed as a function of the reader's cultural knowledge; see Approach to Reading gear).
 See Hammerberg (2004) for an overview. - Conceptual knowledge in the context of reading refers to a reader's prior understanding of ideas, principles, and relations between concepts that enable the reader to make sense of the text.
 For example, prior conceptual knowledge about thermodynamic principles will facilitate a reader's understanding of an expository text about the formation of thunderstorms.
 Conceptual knowledge therefore is essential for creating a mental representation about a text, for a deeper understanding of a situation, and for the capacity to reflect and properly analyze information of texts.
 See Smith et al. (2021) for an overview. - Vocabulary refers to knowledge of words.
 A distinction can be made between breadth and depth of vocabulary.
 Breadth of vocabulary refers to the quantity of words, that is, how many words a reader knows.
 Depth of vocabulary refers to the quality of the representation of words in a reader's mental lexicon, that is, how deeply a reader knows a word.
 The quality of the lexical representation of words has consequences for reading skill, including for comprehension: A high-quality lexical representation of a word facilitates rapid and accurate word identification and frees up mental capacity (working memory) for comprehension processes.
 See Perfetti (2007) and Swart & Verhoeven (2022) for overviews. - Linguistic knowledge refers to several types of knowledge that are needed for the fluent and accurate decoding of words in texts (see also reading fluency process in the center gear).
-These linguistic knowledge sources include, for instance, knowledge about grammatical rules and semantics (i.e., understanding of word meanings and their relationships within a particular language and context), knowledge about letter (or symbol)-sound mappings and metalinguistic understandings about language practices.
-See Perfetti and Stafura (2014), and Clifton and Duffy (2001) for overviews.
+These linguistic knowledge sources include, for instance, knowledge about the smallest meaningful language units in a word (i.e., morphemes; which helps to decode other words with similar morphological structures), grammatical rules and semantics (i.e., understanding of word-unit- meanings and their relationships within a particular language and context), knowledge about letter (or symbol)-sound mappings, and metalinguistic understandings about language practices.
+See Verhoeven and Perfetti (2011), and Clifton and Duffy (2001) for overviews.
+Linguistic knowledge of one language also seems to facilitate reading in another language (see for example a meta-analysis by Melby-Lervåg & Lervåg, 2011).